 Kasuri What’s What

 Let’s look at a few kasuri cloths and learn just a tad more about it.
 The classification of kasuri is done first and is named by the technique and direction in which the resisted or tie-and-dyed yarn is done.
 Warp kasuri (tate gasuri) refers just to the dyed resist of warp threads (the horizontal threads on the loom).
 Weft kasuri (yoko gasuri) is the method where each vertical thread must be placed in an exact position to create the design.
 Warp and weft kasuri (tate-yoko gasuri) encompasses both as in these examples.

 The process of creating double ikat is both complicated and time-consuming.
 The warp and weft yarns are wrapped and dyed to coincide; the resulting design has feathery or blurred edges on both sides of the intersection, as well as top and bottom.
 E-gasuri is a type of picture kasuri and this butterfly one arrived in time for spring.

 Further kasuri classification is done: by color, by technique, by design, and finally by place of production.
 But that’s all for other days of exploring.

 Is there a thread in your life that you are unraveling?
 Share it with us and share this on.
 By doing so, you help sustain the artisans and their traditions.

 If you already weave and want to learn more about ikat and Japanese kasuri, follow artist Polly Barton and her work.
 Polly studied under master weaver, Tomohiko Inoue, in Kameoka, Japan in the early 80s and continues to weave on her Japanese tsumugi silk kimono looms.
-Take an ikat workshop with her at the Mid-Atlantic Fiber Association in Millersville, PA this July 16-19, mafa-conference-2015.org.
+Take an ikat workshop with her.
+Here’s her schedule.